colostatemeg/gene_fraction_script/README.md

 This is a script to determine what proportion of a reference sequence (e.g., a gene) is aligned by at least 1 sequence read in a fastq file (i.e., the "gene fraction").

-The script to do this is available [on GitHub](https://github.com/colostatemeg/gene_fraction_script/releases)
+The script to do this is available as a jar file [on GitHub](https://github.com/colostatemeg/gene_fraction_script/releases)

 The script was written by Adam Dettenwanger.